 4. Boost your conversion rate up to 10% by changing nothing on your site.

 If you looked at the “before” and “after” versions of Juan Martitegui’s website for Mindvalley Hispano, your eyes would cross before you were able to spot the difference in the winning version.

 That’s because the design and copy were absolutely the same.
 In Episode 30, Juan revealed his very hidden conversion-boosting secret.

 That secret?
 Load time.
-Juan had previously been using a respected (and not inexpensive) hosting service, but he knew what a big impact load time could have on visitors’ willingness to stick around and, eventually, opt in.
+Juan had previously been using a respected (and not inexpensive) hosting service, but he knew what a big impact load time could have on visitors’ willingness to stick around and, eventually, opt-in.
 He knew that LeadPages’ platform, based on Google’s own server technology, was super speedy, and wondered if moving his site to LeadPages could have an impact on his opt-in rate.

-The results surprised even Juan: depending on the page, he saw a jump in conversion of up to 10%.
+The results surprised even Juan: depending on the page, he saw a jump in a conversion of up to 10%.